 During the submission period: Applicants must submit a completed Recreational Trails Program (RTP) Grant Application.
 Applicants may submit only one application.
-Applications must involve only one project site and cannot be split between multiple locations.
+Applications must involve only one project site.
 A grantee with two incomplete RTP projects by the closing date of the application submission period is not eligible to apply.
 The application is available on the RTP webpage.